Solar panels essentials

-Our guide outlines how you can use solar panels to make use of this free source of energy to generate electricity and hot water for your home and shows you what the difference is between solar panels for electricity and solar panels for hot water.
+You can use the sun to generate electricity and hot water for your home with solar panels.
+Find out the difference between solar electricity and solar hot water.

 Types of solar panels